Snoqualmie Valley Shelter Services

 What is Snoqualmie Valley Shelter Services?

 Snoqualmie Valley Shelter Services empowers homeless men, women & families to reclaim their lives.
 We provide respite, nutrition, safety and shelter in a setting where self-confidence is restored, hope is discovered, and a new future begins.
-Our program opened in 2012 in response to the increasing numbers of individuals and families experiencing homelessness in our community.
-In July 2016, we opened our first Resource Center program and currently operate three days per week, providing housing and employment services, hot meals and access to additional resources.
+Our original winter-only shelter opened in 2012 in response to the increasing numbers of individuals and families experiencing homelessness in our community.

 What services does SVSS provide?